OMIDUFMG2019/MO-RHFCM-method/README.md

 ## Computational Experiments

 To use the R-HFCM model, upload your cleaned and pre-processed dataset, then run the Jupyter Notebook to visualize the results.
 Before running the model, it is necessary to install the pyFTS library using the command !pip3 install -U git+https://github.com/PYFTS/pyFTS.
-All computational experiments in this study were implemented using Python 3.6.12 with open-source packages such as Scikit-learn, Pandas, Numpy, and pyFTS.
+All computational experiments in this study were implemented using Python 3.6.12 with open-source packages such as Scikit-learn, Pandas, Numpy,Pytorch, Tensorflow and pyFTS.